Interim Executive Tips on Delegation

 Furthermore, don’t waste time creating the schedule yourself.
 Delegate that task as well to your employees.
 It can be just as beneficial for them as they’ll get more control and flexibility in their own schedule, and by contributing to a core function of the organization, they will also get a vested interest in the success of the company.

-Interim Management Tips: Stay involved
+Interim Executive Tips on Delegation: Stay involved

 Delegation does mean giving away control but that doesn’t you can no longer be involved in the task or project.
 Start off by setting clear goals and expectations verbally and in written form.
 The latter will be a good reference point for team members later, while the former is a great way to open a discussion on any concerns and questions they might have.